 In divorce mediation spouses may discuss and decide divorce terms within weeks, and get a Pennsylvania no-fault divorce decree within months.
-Alternatively, wives and husbands may choose a slower pace for their mediation divorce—timing is up to them.
+Or wives and husbands may choose a slower pace for their mediation divorce—timing is up to them.

 Divorce Mediator & Attorney

 - Practice limited to mediation divorce since 2012

 - 1988 Juris Doctor degree, Dickinson School of Law